sfc-gh-sekim/apj_techup_fy26_dbt_hol/SETUP.md

 ### 🔌 profiles.yml - Connection Configuration

 The [`profiles.yml`](profiles.yml) file contains connection details for your Snowflake environment.
-In a real production environment, it's common for multiple profiles to be defined here in order for CI/CD pipelines to correctly deploy models to the right environment.
+In a real production environment, it's common for multiple profiles to be defined here in order for CI/CD pipelines to deploy models to the correct environment.

 ```yml
 techup_dbt_hands_on_lab: